 2. Window Placement on Facades Facing and Oriented to the Public Right-of-Way.
 For all facades and/or façade segments facing and oriented to the public right-of-way, windows shall be spaced to provide symmetry, whether evenly spaced along the building façade, divided into several equal parts, or symmetrical around a central or local axis.
 The length of facade without intervening window or entryway shall not exceed ten (10) feet.

 3. Window Details.
-Window edges shall be defined by lintels, sills and trim on all sides.
+Window edges shall be defined by lintels, sills and trim on all sides